leifgehrmann/pangocffi/docs/cffi-api.rst

 .. currentmodule:: pangocffi

-pangocffi’s :doc:`API <api>` is made of a number of :ref:`wrapper <wrappers>` classes that provide a more Pythonic interface for various pango objects.
+pangocffi’s :doc:`API <modules>` is made of a number of wrapper classes that provide a more Pythonic interface for various pango objects.
-Functions that take a pointer as their first argument become methods, error statuses become exceptions, and :ref:`reference counting <refcounting>` is hidden away.
+Functions that take a pointer as their first argument become methods.

 In order to use other C libraries that use integrate with pango, or if pangocffi’s API is not sufficient you can access cairo’s lower level C pointers and API through CFFI_.

 .. _CFFI: https://cffi.readthedocs.org/

 Module-level objects
 --------------------